Tiffany Updated on Apr 27, 2026 72 views

 Repetitive manual tasks, delayed feedback

-It's almost too obvious that a list of factors can impact content performance, such as keyword targeting, search intent, writing quality, etc., but the proper content analysis methodology heavily relies on expert knowledge and experience.
+It’s almost too obvious that a number of factors can impact content performance, such as keyword targeting, search intent, writing quality, etc., but the proper content analysis methodology heavily relies on expert knowledge and experience.
 Meanwhile, it takes time to do well.

-Senior members in the marketing team used to spend a lot of time checking tedious things, such as whether each header was properly formatted or content contained both long-tail and short-tail keywords.
+Senior members in the marketing team used to spend a lot of time checking tedious things, such as whether each header was properly formatted and whether the content contained both long-tail and short-tail keywords.
 All these tasks were done by hand and involved separating various tools.
 Although that effort usually paid off, manual evaluation may take hours or even a day, resulting in delayed response to low-quality content and belated content optimization.
 Especially when the number of articles published is huge, manual labour becomes a more significant bottleneck.

 Biased analysis standards are fallible